 - 1. Place the radial arm in the 0° miter position and lock the miter lock. - 2.
 Raise the radial arm about 2 inches above the front table. - 3.
 Unlock the bevel lock, and turn the motor so that the arbor is perpendicular to the table.
-(Figure 53).
+(Figure 53)

-- 4. Unlock the rip lock and move the motor until the motor arbor is over the front table. - 5.
-Lock the rip lock, miter lock and bevel lock. - 6.
-Lower the radial arm until the motor arbor is slightly above the front table. - 7.
+4. Unlock the rip lock and move the motor until the motor arbor is over the front table.

+- 5. Lock the rip lock, miter lock and bevel lock. - 6.
+Lower the radial arm until the motor arbor is slightly above front table. - 7.
 Lay a framing square on the front table with the long edge along the back of the table and the short edge alongside the motor arbor.
 (Figure 54) - 8.
 Move the framing square toward the motor arbor until the arbor and square touch each other.
 (Figure 54) - 9.
 Unlock the rip lock and move the motor arbor back and forth along the radial arm as shown by the arrows.
 Do not move the framing square. - 10.
-If the motor arbor just touches the square at all points, no change is needed.
-Go to step 14, or
+If the motor arbor moves away from the square or tries to "walk" on top of it, go to step 11.
+(Figure 54)